mindsigns/soroban/README.md

 # Soroban

-Set up the Postgres Database
+Set up the Postgres Database:

     * Install Postgresql server and client
     * Create the dev and production databases
         - sudo su - postgres